-Performance standards and contingencies for groundwater cleanup related to discharges from the residue pile are specified in DP-55: particularly in the DP-55 renewal that is underway.
+Performance standards and contingencies for groundwater cleanup related to discharges from the residue pile are specified in DP-55 as renewed November 20, 2020.

 5.0 SITE-WIDE PERFORMANCE CRITERIA

 5.1 Performance Standard SW-1: Vegetation Standards

 Vegetation on the reclaimed residue pile, reclaimed Waste Rock Pile, reclaimed portions of the ore treatment unit area, borrow areas, reclaimed roads, and areas within the Open Pit where topsoil has been applied, shall be subject to the monitoring requirements and performance standards described below.
 Areas of the Open Pit where no topsoil has been applied, as well as roads used for permanent access, shall not be subject to vegetation standards.